linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

     kubectl get pods

-You should see a output like the following:
+You should see an output like the following:

     NAME                               READY   STATUS             RESTARTS   AGE
     hello-world-4jzdm                  0/1     Completed          0          9m44s